JulieLoi/social-media-app/README.md

  * [React H5 Audio Player](https://github.com/lhz516/react-h5-audio-player): A React audio player component with consistent UI/UX on different browsers.
  * [JS File Download](https://github.com/kennethjiang/js-file-download): A JS function used to trigger the browser to save data to file as if it was downloaded.
  * [Axios](https://github.com/axios/axios): A promise-based HTTP client for the browser and node.js, used for the JS File Download library.
+ * [React Share](https://github.com/nygardk/react-share#readme): A React library designed for social media share buttons and share counts.
  * [React Redux](https://react-redux.js.org/): The official React library for using Redux, allowing React components to read data from a Redux store and dispatch actions to the store to update the state.
  * [Redux Toolkit](https://redux-toolkit.js.org/): The official and recommended toolkit for efficient and easier Redux development.
  * [Redux Persists](https://github.com/rt2zz/redux-persist#readme): A redux library that is used to selectively store state into local storage if needed.
  * [React Router](https://reactrouter.com/en/main): A React library that enables "client-side routing", rendering new React UI and making data requests to update the new UI with new information.
- * [Dotenv](https://github.com/motdotla/dotenv#readme): A JS library that simply loads environment variables from a .env file into process.env.
  * [uuid](https://github.com/uuidjs/uuid#readme): Generates RFC4122 UUIDs for file upload names